Understanding CBT: Debunking Myths and Embracing Healing

 While CBT does follow a structured approach, it’s also tailored to you.
 Sessions are collaborative and adapted to your pace and goals.
 We work together to build a shared understanding of what’s keeping the problem going and how to break those cycles.

 CBT can be flexible, creative, and often experiential.
-Especially when incorporating techniques from Compassion Focused Therapy (CFT) or Acceptance and Commitment Therapy (ACT).
+We can incorporate techniques from Compassion Focused Therapy (CFT) or Acceptance and Commitment Therapy (ACT) to make the process more engaging.

 Myth 3: “CBT only focuses on the present and ignores the past”